arhohuttunen/coding-revolution/content/post/spring-boot-jsontest/index.md

 Well, we might want to write a custom serializer for some custom type, for example.
 We could use this type anywhere, so testing the serialization and deserialization of that type has value.

-Continuing with the example set in the previous articles, we want to start using `MonetaryAmount` instead of `BigDecimal` for presenting money.
-Let's look at the `Receipt` response, for example:
+Let's look at an example where we want to use `MonetaryAmount` for presenting money:

 ```java
 @Data